qubic/integration/Partners/tx-based-use-case.md

 Repeat the code above as long you don't get a `400 Bad Request`.

-#### Special case Qutil/SendMany SC
+#### Qutil/Send Many Smart Contract
+This is a special case.
 In general, we suggest to not allow your clients to use their deposit accounts for smart contract usage (e.g. pool payouts, quottery or any future use case).

-But, there is a send many smart contract which you should support.
+However, there is a send many smart contract case you should support.
 Such a transaction can be identified as follows:

 **Javascript**
 ```js